020 88309782

 • Find someone who has already done it and has a talk and preferably, has a dry run using mock flooring or samples, don't get your feet wet right away, allow for some time to get used to what it feels like and don't try to learn on your floor, it's a costly mistake.
 This is not rocket science, but you need to prepare and be successful at the first do, which requires a confident toolset and equipment use.

-• Remember to check all floorboards and fixed any that have worked loose before you get down to work.
+• Remember to check all floorboards and fix any that have worked loose before you get down to work.
 You might need to replace damaged and weakened boards and this is the best time to get rolling.

 FlooringFirst!
 Services